StarExec/StarExec/command/README.txt

 OPTIONAL: None
 EXAMPLE: 'copybench id=42 from=643 to=56"

---linkbench -links an existing benchmark and associates it with a space. "id" is a benchmark id, and "from" and "to" are space ids.
+--linkbench -links an existing benchmark and associates it with a space. "id" is a benchmark id, and "from""from" and "to" are space ids.
 REQUIRED: "id" "from" "to"
 OPTIONAL: None